bosgood/depot/README.md

 * An application version is:
   * `String versionId`: uniquely identifies the application version
   * `String indexPage`: the contents of `index.html`
-  * `Date createdDate`: the date this version was deployed
+  * `Date createdAt`: the date this version was deployed

 ## Internals